Skip to content

 Array<Array<number>>

-new RBF(sourcePoints, destinationPoints, kernelFunction, normFunction, epsilon)
+new RBF(sourcePoints, destinationPoints, kernelFunction, normFunction, type, epsilon)

 • sourcePoints (Array<Point>)